benpipkorn/terrier_assignment/README.md

 Ensure you have the above dependencies installed. ```rbenv``` comes with csv installed, so if you run this with rbenv, you may receive a warning saying that there are multiple copies of csv functions installed.

-The commands to setup and run the application are:
+Clone this repository to your machine and make it the working directory.
+From there, the commands to setup and run the application are:

 ```
 cd ./scheduling_assignment